tikcho/Data_Analyst_Nanodegree/README.md

 Udacity Nanodegree: Data Analyst Projects:

 # 1. Exploring Weather Trends
-Analyze local and global temperature data and compare the temperature trends from one city to overall global temperature trends.
+Analyze local and global temperature data and compare the temperature trends from one location to overall global temperature trends.

 # 2.